-You should have received two copies of a card that lists your audio system's code number and serial number.
-It is best to store one of these cards in a safe place at home, and to keep the other in your wallet or purse.
+You should have received a card that lists your audio system's code number and serial number.
+It is best to store this card in a safe place at home.
 In addition, you should write the audio system's serial number in this Owner's Manual.
-If you should happen to lose both cards, you must obtain the code number from your Honda dealer.
+If you should happen to lose the card, you must obtain the code number from your Honda dealer.
 To do this, you will need the system's serial number.